 Jesus ended with a warning to those who chose not to deny themselves, take up their crosses, follow Him and lose their lives.
 Because they are ashamed of Him and what He said, when He returns He will be ashamed of them.
 They will forfeit their souls at His judgment.
 Matthew’s version adds, “For the Son of Man is going to come in the glory of His Father with His angels; and will then recompense every man according to his deeds” (Matt.
 16:27).

 Note that Jesus was doing nothing for the woman caught in adultery that He is not doing for every other living person.
 He is currently not condemning us, and is currently giving us the opportunity to repent.
 His current grace, however, is no guarantee of His eternal grace.
-If this woman did not repent, she is now in hell with all unrepentant adulterers (see 1 Cor.
+If this woman did not repent, she was condemned to hell with all unrepentant adulterers (1 Cor.
 6:9-10).

 Obviously, under the old covenant, although people were saved by faith, it was not faith in the Lord Jesus Christ, but faith in God.
 Since Jesus is God, salvation by faith during old and new covenants is really not any different.